Easybel/DetectionGV/README.md

 - **[1_Detection](https://github.com/Easybel/DetectionGV/tree/main/1_Detection)**
   - With the outputs from [0_WGSPipeline](https://github.com/Easybel/DetectionGV/tree/main/0_WGSPipeline), different genomic variations in the hybrid's genomes can be detected.
 This includes
-    - Orthologous recombinations/ indels/ denovo SNPs ->  [A1_SNP2CNP.m](https://github.com/Easybel/DetectionGV/blob/main/1_Detection/A1_SNP2CNP.m)
+    - Orthologous replacememts, denovo SNPs & indels ->  [A1_SNP2CNP.m](https://github.com/Easybel/DetectionGV/blob/main/1_Detection/A1_SNP2CNP.m)
     - deletions/ duplications -> [A3_Cov2DelDup.m](https://github.com/Easybel/DetectionGV/blob/main/1_Detection/A3_Cov2DelDup.m)
     - insertions -> [A4_Cov2Ins.m](https://github.com/Easybel/DetectionGV/blob/main/1_Detection/A4_Cov2Ins.m)
   - for all genomic variations, the genes that were affected can be detected with [A2_Lists2Genes.m](https://github.com/Easybel/DetectionGV/blob/main/1_Detection/A2_Lists2Genes.m)